For a better view on Central Bank of The Bahamas, Update Your Browser.

 • Information technology and information security

-After successfully completing the first six months on probation, APs will become permanent staff of the Bank and eligible for a full range of staff benefits.
+As soon as they are hired, Aps are enrolled in the Central Bank’s Health Insurance Plan.
+After successfully completing the first six months on probation, APs become permanent staff eligible for a full range of other staff benefits, including participation in the Bank’s Defined Contribution Pension Plan.
 At the conclusion of the two-year apprenticeship period, and based on their qualifications, experience and the availability of suitable positions within the Bank, APs can apply for any vacant post or promotion that becomes available.
-Thereafter, they may also compete for in-service scholarships for full-time graduate studies, according to recruitment priorities for technical specialists.
+Thereafter, they may also compete for in-service scholarships for full-time graduate studies,according recruitment priorities for technical specialists.

 STRUCTURE OF THE PROGRAMME

-Through the CBAP, the Central Bank intends to build a cadre of professionals with the potential to fill any position that becomes available.
-Successful candidates are expected to have the relevant qualifications in at least one of the key disciplines:
+Through the apprentice programme, the Central Bank intends to build a cadre of professionals with the potential to fill any position that becomes available.
+Successful candidates are expected to have the relevant qualifications in at least one of the key disciplines, namely:

 • Accounting